merginit/merginit.com/src/lib/blog/posts/09092025-npm-supply-chain-attack-chalk-debug-2025.md

 ---
-title: "2.5 Billion Downloads Compromised: Inside the NPM 'chalk' & 'debug' Hack"
+title: "2.5 Billion Downloads Compromised: Inside the NPM \"chalk\" & \"debug\" Hack"
-description: "A breakdown of the sophisticated supply chain attack that compromised 20+ popular NPM packages, including 'chalk' and 'debug'.
+description: "A breakdown of the sophisticated supply chain attack that compromised 20+ popular NPM packages, including \"chalk\" and \"debug\".
 See how a simple phishing email put millions of projects at risk and what it means for JavaScript security."
 date: '2025-09-09'
 categories:
   - cybersecurity